wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Questioner:**&ensp;We are advised to worship reälity personified as God, or as the Perfect Man.
 We are told not to attempt the worship of the Absolute, as it is much too difficult for a brain-centred consciousness.

 **Maharaj:**&ensp;Truth is simple and open to all.
 Why do you complicate?
 Truth is loving and lovable.
 It includes all, accepts all, purifies all.
 It is untruth that is difficult and a source of trouble.
 It always wants, expects, demands.
-Being false, it is empty, always in search of confirmation and reässurance.
+Beïng false, it is empty, always in search of confirmation and reässurance.
 It is afraid of and avoids enquiry.
 It identifies itself with any support, however weak and momentary.
 Whatever it gets, it loses and asks for more.
 Therefore put no faith in the conscious.
 Nothing you can see, feel or think is so.
 Even sin and virtue, merit and demerit are not what they appear.
 Usually the bad and the good are a matter of convention and custom and are shunned or welcomed, according to how the words are used.

 **Q:**&ensp;Are there not good desires and bad, high desires and low?